 Diseases can cause a lot of stress both for the affected and the infected persons.
 Medical experts have ascertained that playing chess can help cure disorders such as Schizophrenia, ADHD, Alzheimer and panic attacks.
 Playing chess regularly allows your brain to relax and think about solutions to the challenges and situations presented by the game.

 4. The Game Teaches Patience

 Chess is a game of waiting.
-You have to wait for your mistake then you can pounce.
+You have to wait for a mistake then you can pounce.
 According to numerous studies that have been conducted, chess teaches the virtue of patience.
 In the grandmasters, the ability to wait and be calm wins you the game halfway.

 With a calm mind, you can work a strategy and make your next move after analyzing the opponent.
 In the same way, patience can help you figure out solutions to things that may be stressing you in other aspects of life.

 Additionally, the ability to keep calm even when there is a lot of pressure regulates the release of adrenaline into your system.
 When you can control your behavior, it is very hard to be stressed about anything.

 There have been real life situations where too aggressive students have been calmed down using chess.
 The ability to stay in one place and concentrate has allowed mentors to bring up calmer individuals in the society.

 5. Chess Stimulates Key Parts of the Brain

 Study shows that chess stimulates up to six cognitive areas of the brain.
 These parts include the short term memory, long term memory, calculation, visual-spatial, critical thinking and language.
 This means that if any of these cognitive parts is responsible for your stress, you can easily kill it by playing chess.